Certified Princess Diamonds — Antwerp

 Do princess cut diamonds need protective settings?

 Yes.
 The sharp, pointed corners of a princess cut are more vulnerable to chipping than rounded shapes.
 We recommend settings with V-prongs or bezel corners that protect each corner.
 Channel settings also offer excellent protection.
 Your jeweller should always set a princess cut with corner protection in mind.
+Read our engagement ring guide for more on setting styles.

 What length-to-width ratio should I look for?